alexander-danilenko/dotfiles-windows/README.md

 Fine-tune your Windows 11 system with these advanced optimizations that boost performance and resolve common issues.
 These settings optimize power management, fix time sync problems in dual-boot setups, and improve overall system stability.
 Apply these configurations after your initial setup to get the most out of your Windows experience.

 ### 🔋 Power Management

+Optimize your system's power consumption and prevent unwanted wake-ups that can drain battery or cause system instability.
+These settings disable hibernation and prevent devices from waking your computer unexpectedly.

 ```powershell
 # Disable hibernation
 powercfg.exe /hibernate off